Protecting the Global Marine Environment

 EPA is leading U.S. Government efforts to address air pollution from ships including discussions at the International Maritime Organization (IMO) relating to MARPOL 73/78 Annex VI and greenhouse gas emissions from ships.
 EPA coordinates closely with the State Department’s climate office and the U.S. Coast Guard.

-For more information on this topic, visit the Air Pollution section of the official website of the IMO.
+For more information on this topic, visit the Clean Air in Shipping section of the official website of the IMO.

 The Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter (commonly referred to as the London Convention) was signed in London in 1972.
-Article I of the London Convention states:
+The United States is a Contracting Party to the London Convention, and the Marine Protection, Research and Sanctuaries Act implements the requirements of the London Convention in the United States.

 Contracting Parties shall individually and collectively promote the effective control of all sources of pollution of the marine environment, and pledge themselves especially to take all practicable steps to prevent the pollution of the sea by the dumping of waste and other matter that is liable to create hazards to human health, to harm living resources and marine life, to damage amenities or to interfere with other legitimate uses of the sea.